 Florida Vacation Rentals – how to find perfection in every detail

-One of the secrets to success at Erehwon Retreat is that I spend a night in each property twice a year, giving me first-hand experience of using every aspect of using my vacation rentals, from the cutlery in the drawers, to the mattress on the bed, to sitting on the deck to enjoy the view.
-This allows me and my team to strive constantly to improve and ‘refresh’ so that the rental experience constantly improves.
+One of the secrets to success at Erehwon Retreat is personal attention.
+Twice yearly, I spend a night in each property because this gives me first-hand experience of my vacation rentals.
+I try out the cutlery and the mattress, I check out the bookshelves, ultimately I even sit on the deck to enjoy the view.
+This allows me and my team to improve and ‘refresh’ so that the rental experience constantly improves.

 In December 2016, this maintenance activity included:

-- Re-crowning the six dining room chairs with foam and then re-upholstering them with leather
+- Re-crowning the six dining room chairs with foam and leather re-upholstery

-- The cottage’s reading chair being reupholstered by a specialist
+- Having the cottage’s reading chair reupholstered by a specialist

 - Deck furniture being sent away for sand-blasting, repainting and sealing